RNA interference: Drug–drug interactions with siRNA therapeutics

+competition as part of the DDI risk framework for this drug class.

 Delivery mechanisms

 To achieve the clinical potential of RNAi, siRNA must be efficiently transported to the cells of target tissues.
 However, there are various barriers that must be fixed before it can be used clinically.
 For example, "naked" siRNA is susceptible to several obstacles that reduce its therapeutic efficacy.
 Additionally, once siRNA has entered the bloodstream, naked RNA can be degraded by serum nucleases and can stimulate the innate immune system.
 Due to its size and highly polyanionic (containing negative charges at several sites) nature, unmodified siRNA molecules cannot readily enter the cells through the cell membrane.
 Therefore, artificial or nanoparticle encapsulated siRNA must be used.
 If siRNA is transferred across the cell membrane, unintended toxicities can occur if therapeutic doses are not optimized, and siRNAs can exhibit off-target effects (e.g. unintended downregulation of genes with partial sequence complementarity).
 Even after entering the cells, repeated dosing is required since their effects are diluted at each cell division.
 In response to these potential issues and barriers, two approaches help facilitate siRNA delivery to target cells: lipid nanoparticles and conjugates.